pkadam96/stellar-app-5678/README.md

 •	NAVBAR section:
 The following section is done by Sonali.
-She had added the hyperlink and search input.
+Added the hyperlink and search input.
-She stick the navbar section to the webpage that it won’t move while scrolling and stick to the top of the page.
+Stick the navbar section to the webpage that it won’t move while scrolling and stick to the top of the page.

 •	Carousel from Watch Section to Brand Promise
 Added the Carousel with Next & Previous Buttons.